 Lovely solid wood desktop

 This is perhaps, the greatest pros of this hand-cranked desk.
 The entire desk may not have the most durable steel legs, but it is sure to be a gorgeous desk.
 The solid tabletop will always take the bacon home when compared to laminated and MDF ones.
 No matter how laminated desks mimic a solid wood, there’s nothing like the real thing.

 The natural scarring and wood grain are retained.
 So this is as natural as it can get.
-It’s a unique looking desk.
+It’s a unique-looking desk.

 Even if this desk can provide a decently large work area, we were happy at how little space it needs in a room.
-So this desk is perfect for a work from home scenario.
+So this desk is perfect for a work-from-home scenario.
 It can easily fit into a small room.

-Gripes and complaints
+Gripes and complaints about the SDADI

 Difficult to set up